 The Waitukubuli National Trail, Dominica

 Stretching for nearly 115 miles across the island of Dominica, the Waitukubuli National Trail is easily the best long-distance hike in the entire Caribbean.
 The route is sectioned off into 14 different segments, each of which has a distinct starting and ending point.
-This allows hikers to walk any of the individual parts or take on the the entire trail if they are adventurous enough to walk its considerable length end-to-end.
+This allows hikers to walk any of the individual routes or take on the the entire trail if they are adventurous enough to walk its length from end-to-end.

 Guanapo Gorge, Trinidad

 For a hike that starts with a wonderful walk through an enchanted setting, but delivers an even better payoff as it unfolds, try the Guanapo Gorge on the island of Trinidad.
 The trek itself takes only a couple of hours to complete, starting with a stroll through the rainforest that eventually feeds into a steeply walled canyon.
 The towering gorge that has been carved out of solid rock over the passing centuries by the Guanapo River.

 Once you've hiked into the gorge itself, you'll find yourself walking – and at times swimming – through a series of pools and streams as you make your way up the valley to the very source of the Guanapo itself.
 The cool, refreshing waters provide welcome relief from the often steamy conditions, but this is a hike that is most definitely worth the effort.
 Just be sure to wear a swimsuit and water shoes, because you will definitely get wet along the way.
 Then again, that's a big part of the fun.